 In the case of the CCCC board, we have people representing church ministries, denominational ministries, and Christian agencies.
 The directors live anywhere from New Brunswick to British Columbia.

 They also have a variety of professional and educational qualifications and experience.
 The staff can only afford to hire people with the particular qualifications the ministry’s current work demands.
 The board is where you can assemble volunteers with a much broader set of qualifications that are beneficial to the ministry.

 The directors should therefore have a very wide breadth of perspectives to add to the depth of perspective contributed by staff.

 Directors are in a unique position to help the ministry.
-Like staff, they are well-educated in the business of the ministry, but unlike staff, they are not immersed in it because they spend most of their time away from the day-to-day operations of the ministry.
+Like staff, they are well-educated in the business of the ministry, but unlike staff, they are not immersed in the ministry because they spend most of their time away from the ministry’s day-to-day operations.
 Since they span the organization’s boundaries, they can critique budgets, action plans and strategic plans from both external and internal perspectives.

 Collective wisdom increases as board diversity increases.
 When board recruiting becomes a strategic process, there will be a consequent improvement in the quality of governance.

 Having to come to a group decision does have its limitations.
 Getting a decision from the board may mean that: